We often read that cold calling is dead, prospecting is out, and social selling is the modern way to close a deal.

 If the opening isn’t effective, then change it up.

 Don’t, however, try to script the entire call.
-Again, the goal is to have a conversation – ask a few credible questions, understand enough to add a insight and close by scheduling a follow-up call or face-to-face meeting.
+Again, the goal is to have a conversation – ask a few credible questions, understand enough to add insight, and close by scheduling a follow-up call or face-to-face meeting.